uw-astr-302/astr-302-w23/lectures/04-git-and-github/git-practice.md

 Now we can begin!
-Git doesn't automatically snapshot the contents of everything in the directory -- you have to tell it what is the set of files echo "We’re practicing git here." >> README.mdI want it to snapshot.
+Git doesn't automatically snapshot the contents of everything in the directory -- you have to tell it what is the set of files I want it to snapshot.
 We do this using the `git add` command.
 For
 example:

 ```